PetrGlad/emmate/README.md

 - [ ] Multi-track UI (for snippets and copy/paste buffer).
 - [ ] Time marks on stave.
 - [ ] Time bookmarks.
+- [ ] Consider TransportTime to be signed (see also StaveTime).
+There are too many conversions forth and back.
+We can restrict time to positives only in the engine.
 - [ ] Find a way to separate actions from view logic with egui.
 It looks too messy now.
 - [ ] Minimize use of unwrap.
 The biggest contention currently is event data shared between engine and stave.
 - [x] Note selection.